giladlotan/itpmssd/Week_1/Setting_Up_Amazon_EC2.md

 git init
 git clone https://github.com/giladlotan/itpmssd
 ```
-- this should result in a folder named 'itpmssd' that appears
+- this should pull in a folder named 'itpmssd'

 **Setup an SSH tunnel in order to view IPython notebooks locally**